 Refer to the SPK Config File Reference for examples.

 Multiprocessor servers divide memory and CPUs into multiple NUMA nodes, each having a non-shared system bus.
-When installing the Ingress Controller, the CPUs and SR-IOV VFs allocated to the Service Proxy TMM container must share the same NUMA node.
+When installing the SPK Controller, the CPUs and SR-IOV VFs allocated to the Service Proxy TMM container must share the same NUMA node.
 To ensure the CPU NUMA node alignment is handled properly by the cluster, install the Performance Addon Operator and ensure the following parameters are set:

 - Set the Topology Manager Policy to

 - Set the CPU Manager Policy to

 The OpenShift Topology Manager dynamically allocates CPU resources, however, the version 4.7 Scheduler currently lacks two features required to support low-latency 5G applications:

 - NUMA topology awareness.

 Lacking these features, the scheduler can allocate CPUs to Numa core IDs that provide poor performance, or insufficient resources within a NUMA node to schedule Pods.
 To ensure the Service Proxy TMM Pods install with sufficient Numa resources: